To load a simulation file from your local computer in OVITO, select

 Compressed text-based files having a

-.gz suffix can be directly read by OVITO.
+.gz suffix can directly be read by OVITO.

-- Series of files:
+- A series of files:

-*to generate a search pattern, which is used to look in the same directory for other files belonging to the same sequence.
+*to generate a search pattern, which is subsequently used to look for other files belonging to the same sequence.
 For instance, if you imported a file named

 anim1c_5000.dump, OVITO will generate the search pattern

-anim1c_*.dumpto find all matching frames (e.g.
+anim1c_*.dumpto find the other snapshots (e.g.

-- File containing multiple frames:
+- One file containing multiple frames:

 OVITO automatically detects when the imported file contains more than one frame and loads them as an animation sequence.
 For some file types, e.g. XYZ and LAMMPS dump, this is indicated by the Contains multiple timesteps checkbox highlighted in the screenshot.
 Note that OVITO typically keeps only the data of a single frame in memory at a time.
 Subsequent frames are loaded into memory only when needed, for example if you play back the animation or move the time slider.